GStreamer/gstreamer/markdown/design/tracing.md

 - we’d like to have some metadata on scopes
     - e.g. we’d like to log the thread-names, so that a UI can show that instead of thread-ids
+    - ordering: e.g. in the latency tracer we'd like to order by 'sink' and then by 'src'

+- unique instance ids
     - the stats tracer logs *new-element* and *new-pad* messages
-    - they add a unique *ix* to each instance as the memory ptr can be reused for new instances, the data is attached to the objects as qdata
+    - they add a unique *ix* to each instance as the memory ptr or the object name can be reused for new instances, the data is attached to the objects as qdata
-    - the latency tracer would like to also reference this metadata
+    - the latency tracer would like to also reference this metadata (right now, it relies on unique element names)
+    - the relationship between a scope 'element-ix' ('related-to'=_ELEMENT) and an earlier message 'new-element' that has scope 'ix' ('related-to'=_ELEMENT) and value 'name' is not obvious

 Right now we log the classes as structures, this is important so that the log is self contained.
 It would be nice to add them to the registry, so that